 Nic’s IVLP experience started in Philadelphia at Citizen Diplomacy International, where he served as Senior Program Associate and subsequently Interim Program Officer for all IVLP Projects.
 After this, he spent three years working in international trade with an equipment manufacturer in Italy, during which time he was able to briefly work abroad at the factory in Milan.
 Nic holds a M.A. in Diplomacy & International Relations from Seton Hall University and a B.A in Spanish from The College of New Jersey.

 Outside the office, he can be found on the soccer pitch, in the stands cheering on DC United, or catching live music at any venue between DC, Philadelphia and New York.

-Gina Cirino, Program Officer, IVLP
+Gina Cirino, Deputy Director, IVLP

 Gina joined the International Institute as a program office in June 2016.
 She began her international career in high school as a People to People Student Ambassador in Italy, Austria, and Hungary.
 For four years Ms. Cirino was a Program Officer at the Cleveland Council on World Affairs where she programmed for the International Visitors Leadership Program and fee for service projects with USAID and the Library of Congress.

 As a graduate student at Kent State University, Gina was awarded several research and travel awards, which facilitated the completion of her thesis which explored American ethnocentric tendencies that affect worldviews and values.
 As a Teaching Assistant at Kent, Ms. Cirino inspired students to become globally aware citizens through understanding cultural relativism, ethnocentrism, and how cultural anthropology is relevant to contemporary political issues.
 In 2012, Ms. Cirino became a certified yoga instructor in Chennai, India; and in 2014 became certified to teach English as a Foreign Language through Global Leadership College.